 2018 Budget Update

-In this state budget, we got even less from Premier Mark McGowan and the WA Government than we did last year.
+In the 2018 budget, we got even less from Premier Mark McGowan and the WA Government than we did last year.

 Mandurah deserves better.